tomedunn/the-finished-book/_monsters/calculating-monster-xp.md

 <figure id="fig:xp-cr-vs-cr">
     <img src="{{ site.url }}{{ site.baseurl }}/monsters/calculating-monster-xp/xp-cr-vs-cr.svg">
-    <figcaption>Figure 2: Calculated eCR mean and 60% confidence interval vs CR.</figcaption>
+    <figcaption>Figure 2: Calculated CR mean and 60% confidence interval vs listed CR.</figcaption>
 </figure>

 Next, I converted the calculated XP values to their equivalent CR for each monster.
 As Fig. <a href="#fig:xp-cr-vs-cr" class="fig-ref">2</a> illustrates, the CRs calculated using this method are generally in good agreement with the CRs listed in the monsters' stat blocks, with the vast majority of monsters having a calculated CR within +/- 1 of their listed value.

 <figure id="fig:ecr-dmg-cr-delta-vs-cr">
     <img src="{{ site.url }}{{ site.baseurl }}/monsters/calculating-monster-xp/ecr-dmg-cr-delta-vs-cr.svg">
-    <figcaption>Figure 3: Shows the difference between the calculated CR and the listed CR as a function of CR for both eCR and CR calculated using the method given in the DMG.</figcaption>
+    <figcaption>Figure 3: Shows the difference between the calculated CR and the listed CR as a function of CR for both calculated XP and CR calculated using the method given in the DMG.</figcaption>
 </figure>

 When compared with the method for calculating CR in the DMG, as shown in Fig. <a href="#fig:ecr-dmg-cr-delta-vs-cr" class="fig-ref">3</a>, the results are also quite close.
 Both tend to underestimate monster CRs at the lower end of the CR spectrum, and both tend to overestimate it as well at the higher end.